 Challenge: Developing AI for trading requires a unique combination of domain knowledge in finance, machine learning, and software engineering.

-Solution: Hire a team that has experience building AI solutions, a reputation for excellence, reviews on leading review platforms, and case studies to demonstrate.
+Solution: Hire a team with engineers, finance specialists, and data scientists who have experience building AI solutions, a reputation for excellence, reviews on leading review platforms, and case studies to demonstrate.

 The future of AI in trading: Emerging trends for 2025 and beyond